RyanJGray/AlienIsolation.DevTools/README.md

 the above, amongst others).

 ## Todo
-- [ ] Rewrite (using templates) the repetitive janky mess that I wrote to hijack _CATHODE_'s templated "find_parameter" function.
+- [ ] Rewrite (using templates) the repetitive janky mess that I wrote to hijack _CATHODE_'s templated `find_parameter` function.
-- [ ] Intercept requests from the game's code to _CATHODE_'s templated function "create_entity", this _might_ let us track which entities exist and display them in the UI.
+- [ ] Intercept requests from the game's code to _CATHODE_'s templated function `create_entity`, this _might_ let us track which entities exist and display them in the UI.